EngBioNUS/BMSSlib/README.md

 <a href="https://pubs.acs.org/doi/10.1021/acssynbio.8b00523">Yeoh, J.W., Ivan Ng, K.B., Teh, A.Y., Zhang, JY., David Chee, W.K., and Poh, C.L., "An Automated Bio-Model Selection System (BMSS) for Gene Circuit Designs", _ACS Synthetic Biology_, 2019.
 (DOI: 10.1021/acssynbio.8b00523)</a>

+Refer to the [BMSS webpage] for more details and [Tutorial video] for Beginners.
+Kindly explore [Engineering Biology Lab website] to get to know more about other projects.

 ## Installation